05. The Pearl Of Great Price

 And the twelve gates were twelve pearls; respectively each one of the gates was of one pearl.
 And the street of the city was pure gold, as transparent glass.

 Notice that the gates of this city are made from a single pearl, this is because this pearl is the pearl of great price.
-There is one truth that binds all others into a single great pearl and forms the entrance into heaven, or the interior sense of the Word.
+So it is indicating that there is one truth that binds all others into a single great pearl and forms the entrance into heaven, or the interior sense of the Word.
 When this truth is found, when its value is truly realised, it makes all our self derived precious ideas, concepts, opinions and views become as dust.
 If it is found, its value is such that we would find ourselves giving up our petty self importance to ensure that its value is realised in our life.
 What is this pearl?
-It is the one teaching that sits at the heart of the new Church or spiritual mind, for this is what a Church is, and it is that the Lord’s Human or the Word is Divine.
-Or if you can receive it, the literal sense of the Word, with its apparent imperfections, is Divine, for this is the Lord’s flesh and bones, or His Human in ultimates, and because it is such, the Lord is within it in all His fulness and glory.
+It is the one teaching that sits at the heart of the new Church or new heavenly mind, for this is what a Church is, and it is that the Lord’s Human or the Word is Divine – even down to the letter itself.
+For the literal sense of the Word, with its apparent imperfections, can be recognised as Divine when it is seen to be what supports and contains the interior meaning.
+It is the Lord’s flesh and bones, or His Human in ultimates, and because it is such, the Lord is within it in all His fulness and glory.

 “Again, the kingdom of Heaven is compared to a man, a merchant seeking excellent pearls; who finding one very precious pearl, going away has sold all things, as many as he had, and bought it.”